Find tools, information, and other resources to help you get the most out of your benefits.

-- Covering a Part D drug for you that is not on our plan’s List of Covered Drugs (Formulary).
+- Covering a Part D drug for you that is not on the list of covered drugs (formulary).

-- You may ask for an exception if your network pharmacy can’t fill a prescription as written.
+- If your network pharmacy can’t fill a prescription as written.

-- Removing a restriction on the plan’s coverage for a covered drug.
+- To remove a restriction for a covered drug.

-- You may ask for an exception if you or your prescriber believe that a coverage rule (such as prior authorization) should be waived.
+- If you or your prescriber believe that a coverage rule (such as prior authorization) should be waived.

-- You may ask for an exception if you think you should pay less for a higher tier drug because you or your prescriber believe you can’t take any of the lower-tier drugs for the same condition.
+- If you think you should pay less for a higher-tier drug because you or your prescriber believe you can’t take any of the lower-tier drugs for the same condition.

 - Request for payment.